DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/2-teacher/article.md

 ![bar chart of probabilities, with a single spike on "horse"](img/target_hard.png)

-This means that the prediction "horse 100%, dog 0%" would minimize softmax cross entropy loss, since it is actually a picture of a horse.
+This means that the prediction "horse 100%, dog 0%" would minimise softmax cross entropy loss, since it is actually a picture of a horse.
 Intuitively, this seems a bit over-confident.

-When training with softmax cross entropy loss, we can mitigate this problem by making sure there is enough input data, that examples well-shuffled into batches, and there are _regularizers_ such as dropout that prevent the model from becoming over-confident.
+When training with softmax cross entropy loss, we can mitigate this problem by making sure there is enough input data, that examples well-shuffled into batches, and there are regularisers such as dropout that prevent the model from becoming over-confident.
 But teacher-student training provides another option.

 **Teacher-student training provides a richer and more realistic target distribution than a single spike.** Instead of training the model to predict "horse 100%, dog 0%", it can train the model to predict "horse 80%, dog 20%" on a single example.
 Given a target distribution, we can still use softmax cross entropy as a loss function - the only difference is that the target is not a single-sample "hard" spike but a full "soft" distribution over all classes, like this: